mkgude/hw-1/Develop/README.md

+Marian's Edits

+Goal: Edit HTML file to leave the code cleaner than found.

+1. Add comments to html file on where edits need to be made.
+2. Edit Title to be more descriptive
+3. Edit to add semantic tags
+4. Add alt attributes to image tags
+5. Edit html to be structured appropriately
+6. Edit headers to follow sequential order

 # 01 HTML CSS Git: Code Refactor

 One of the most common tasks for front-end and junior developers is to take existing code and refactor it to either meet a certain set of standards or implement a new technology.
 Web accessibility is an increasingly important consideration for businesses, ensuring that people with disabilities or socio-economic restrictions have access to their website, and helping them avoid litigation.